Indicates an individual's ability to metabolize and detoxify alcohol, guiding reasonable and healthy drinking

 Reveals a high-risk tendency for major diseases

-Mutations in Alcohol Metabolite Test can increase the risk of diseases such as esophageal cancer, oral cancer, stomach cancer, coronary heart disease, and myocardial infarction.
+Mutations in Alcohol Metabolite genes can increase the risk of diseases such as esophageal cancer, oral cancer, stomach cancer, coronary heart disease, and myocardial infarction.
 Conducting Alcohol Metabolite Test helps in early detection and early prevention.

 Guides the rational clinical use of nitroglycerin